nerdschoolbergen/git/README.md

 ```
 If you save the file like this, git is happy and you can continue to commit the changes.

+* `git status` - everything should look ok - no warning about a conflict now.
+* `git add --a`
 * `git commit -m "Solved nasty merge conflict"`
+* `git status` to verify all is still good.
+Use this command a lot.

+> Git won't allow you to continue as long as the `<<<<<<<< HEAD` and so on is present in a file.
+You must solve all of these issues in your codebase before you can commit, or checkout branches.

 #### Solving using a merge tool